ClaudioMartino/IIIF-Downloader/README.md

 # IIIF Downloader
 A Python 3 script to download all the images from an IIIF manifest.

 IIIF is the [International Image Interoperability Framework](https://iiif.io/), a set of open standards for digital objects online.
 Most of the Python scripts out there ask you to install plenty of heavy external libraries.
 This script needs only standard libraries!
-It is compliant with the [2.0](https://iiif.io/api/presentation/2.0) and the [3.0](https://iiif.io/api/presentation/3.0) standards.
+It is compliant with the [2.0](https://iiif.io/api/presentation/2.0), the [2.1](https://iiif.io/api/presentation/2.1), and the [3.0](https://iiif.io/api/presentation/3.0) standards.

 [![Python](https://img.shields.io/badge/python-3.11-blue)](https://www.python.org/) [![License](https://img.shields.io/badge/license-MIT-blue)](https://opensource.org/license/MIT) [![Tests status](https://github.com/ClaudioMartino/IIIF-Downloader/actions/workflows/tests.yml/badge.svg)](https://github.com/ClaudioMartino/IIIF-Downloader/actions)